Brick City Rowing

 Craig A. White II - President

-Craig Anthony White II is the President & CEO of Brick City Rowing, a non-profit and community organization, founded in 2020, with the explicit goal of creating a competitive rowing program that is open to youth and families from the City of Newark and its surrounding community.
+Craig White is the President & CEO of Brick City Rowing, a non-profit and community organization, founded in 2020, with the explicit goal of creating a competitive rowing program that is open to youth and families from the City of Newark and its surrounding community.

 Hans Arnesen - Vice President